voidify3/TradingApp/DetailedDesignDoc.md

         - IF dateFrom is after dateTo, throw an exception.
         - IF dateTo is after the current date, throw an exception.
         - IF dateFrom is earlier than the first stored order data, fill with empty data.
-        - IF time frame is valid, gather all order data within the time frame in array, including price, time of execution and quantity.
+        - IF time frame is valid, gather all order data within the time frame in array using a loop, including price, time of execution and quantity.
         - Display a graphical plot of price over time with quantities.

 *Method desc:* Method user calls to change their password.
 User must enter their